phrazzld/timeismoney-splash/CONTRIBUTING.md

 - All code must pass the CI pipeline before being merged
 - No ESLint errors or warnings are accepted (strict `--max-warnings=0` policy)
 - All code must be properly formatted according to Prettier rules
+- All peer dependency issues must be resolved before committing

 ## Pull Request Process